FirstGit178/SoC_Lab_Week6/index.md

 Introduce your own design idea.
 Consider how complex/achievabble this might be or otherwise.
 Reference any research you do online (use hyperlinks).

 ### **Code Adaptation**

+Adapting the code to display my design I thouhjt at first would bwe easy buyt once i started i soon realised this is not the case, the delay while waiting for the program to generate the bitstream which must be done before testing the new code each time.
+Its a big insentive to get the code correct before testing
 Briefly show how you changed the template code to display a different image.
 Demonstrate your understanding.
 Guideline: 1-2 short paragraphs.

 ### **Simulation**